samuelhoppenworth/Learning-RL/textbook-notes/chapter-2.md

 Because $\alpha$ is always less than 1, the $\alpha(1 - \alpha)^{n - i}$ term effectively diminishes the weight that $R_i$ has on the average at an exponential rate, thus placing more weight on recent values of $R_i$, which may better predict $R_{n + 1}$.

+#### 2.6 Optimistic Intial Values

+One way of encouraging exploration in stationary problems is by setting *Optimistic Initial Values*.
+Aptly named, the Optimistic Intial Values method sets the inital action values to be higher than they could possibly be (hence "Optimistic").
+In doing so, the learner will select one of these actions at time step zero, receive a reward much lower than it expects (it has unrealistic initial expectations), thus lowering its expectation of reward for that action going forward and encouraging the learner to explore other options.
+As a result, greedy actions effectively turn into exploratory actions at the beginning of training, allowing the model to converge faster than if the initial values were set non-optimistically.

+It should be noted that this trick does not apply to non-stationary problems.
+The Optimistic Initial Values method only bolsters exploration at the start of training.
+But non-stationary problems are defined by action values that change throughout training, which renew the need for exploration everytime they change.
+So while the optimistic Inital Values method would encourage exploration at the start of training non-stationary problems, it does nothing to excourage exploration outside of this very limited time-frame, effectively diminishing its positive effects on convergence time once the action values change.

+#### 2.7 Upper-Confidence-Bound Action Selection